 Rate the student's level of performance in Professional Learning' learning' experiences utilizing the five-level Performance Dimension Scale.
 The student's demonstrated performance of the practice behaviors should be the basis for your assessment.
 The rating that most nearly represents the student's performance of practice behaviors is the level at which you should place the student.

-5 4 3 2 1 NO Outstanding Superior Solid Marginal Unacceptable No Opportunity
+5 4 3 2 1 NO Outstanding Superior Solid Marginal nal Unacceptable No Outstanding Superior 30110 Marginal Opportunity

 Competency 2.1.1-Identify as a professional social worker and conduct oneself accordingly.